eth-educators/ethstaker-guides/merge-devnet.md

 ## Overview

-We will build special versions of Geth and Lighthouse and we will configure them to connect to the *Kiln* testnet.
+We will use the latest version of Geth and Lighthouse and we will configure them to connect to the *Kiln* testnet.

 ## Executing the commands